DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/angular/analytics-dashboard.md

-The DevExpress Angular Overview Dashboard template helps you construct a high-level dashboard UI layout in an Angular-powered BI or analytics application.
+The DevExtreme Angular Overview Dashboard template helps you construct a high-level dashboard UI layout in an Angular-powered BI or analytics application.

 ## UI Components